Do You Have What It Takes to Be Reiki Credible?

 Do You Model the Gifts of Reiki Practice?

-A credible practitioner is more than respectful of questions and other perspectives; she welcomes and anticipates them.
+A credible practitioner is more than respectful of questions and other perspectives; he/she welcomes and anticipates them.

-A credible Reiki practitioner shares credible information so that people can make informed choices; she doesn’t persuade the listener or sell the practice.
+A credible Reiki practitioner shares credible information respectfully so people can make their own informed choices; he/she doesn’t try to persuade the listener or sell the practice.

 Can You Hear Me Now?

 Good listening skills are essential to establishing credibility.
-Not only do people need to feel heard, but also, when we listen, our understanding is deepened by what we learn from others.
+Everyone needs to feel heard, and when we listen, what we learn from others deepens our understanding.

-When we truly listen to others, we learn what matters to them, which is important if we want to serve them.
-We also learn how we are perceived, which is important if we want to serve more people like them.
+When we truly listen to others, we learn what matters to them — important if we want to serve them.
+We also learn how we are perceived, so we can tweak our presentation as needed.

-The best practitioners and teachers are perennial students of their practice and of their community.
+The best practitioners and teachers are perennial students of their practice and servants to their community.
 Keep listening to the people you serve, and they will keep teaching you how best to serve them.

 Thank you for presenting this to the Reiki community.
 I agree that all four are essential for developing a credible Reiki practice.
 I would like to add to the first one concerning length of experience.
 Be honest when reporting this.
 Do not use chronological years if you only practice now and then.
 It’s deceiving.
 Better to say, “I have been a Reiki Practitoner for four years doing weekend sessions”.
 The energy around your truth will support your practice.